-Panel (a) illustrates the potential integration of various green and blue infrastructure strategies within an urban system.
+Figure 8.18: Key mitigation benefits, adaptation co-benefits, and SDG linkages of urban green and blue infrastructure.
 Panel (b) evaluates those strategies in the context of their mitigation benefits, adaptation co-benefits, and linkages to the SDGs.
 Urban forests and street trees provide the greatest mitigation benefit because of their ability to sequester and store carbon while simultaneously reducing building energy demand.
-Moreover, they provide multiple adaptation co-benefits and synergies based on the linkages to the SDGs (see Figure 8.4).
+Moreover, they provide multiple adaptation co-benefits and synergies based on the linkages to the SDGs (Figure 8.4).
 The assessments of mitigation benefits are dependent on context, scale, and spatial arrangement of each green and blue infrastructure type and their proximity to buildings.
-Mitigation benefits due to reducing municipal water use are based on reducing wastewater loads that reduce energy use in wastewater treatment plants.
-The sizes in the bars are illustrative and their relative size is based on the authors' best understanding and assessment of the literature.
+Mitigation benefits due to reducing municipal water use are based on reducing watewater loads that reduce energy use in wastewater treatment plants.
+The sizes of the bars are illustrative and their relative size is based on the authors' best understanding and assessment of the literature.

-8.4.4.1 The mitigation potential of urban trees and associated co-benefits
+8.4.4.1 The Mitigation Potential of Urban Trees and Associated Co-benefits

-Due to their potential to store relatively high amounts of carbon compared to other types of urban vegetation, as well as their ability to provide many climate mitigation co-benefits (medium agreement, limited evidence), natural area protection and natural forest management in urban areas is an important priority for cities looking to mitigate climate change.
+Due to their potential to store relatively high amounts of carbon compared to other types of urban vegetation, as well as their ability to provide many climate mitigation co-benefits (high agreement, robust evidence), natural area protection and natural forest management in urban areas is an important priority for cities looking to mitigate climate change.
 Globally, urban tree cover averages 26.5%, but varies from an average of 12% in deserts to 30.4% in forested regions (Nowak and Greenfield 2020).

-Global urban tree carbon storage is approximately 7.4 billion tonnes (GtC) given 363 million hectares of urban land, 26.5% tree cover, and an average carbon storage density of urban tree cover of 7.69 kgC/m2 (kilograms carbon per square metre) (Nowak et al. 2013; World Bank et al. 2013).
-Estimated global annual carbon sequestration by urban trees is approximately 217 million tonnes (MtC) given an average carbon sequestration density per unit urban tree cover of 0.226 kgC/m2 (Nowak et al. 2013).
+Global urban tree carbon storage is approximately 7.4 billion tonnes (GtC) given 363 million hectares of urban land, 26.5% tree cover, and an average carbon storage density of urban tree cover of 7.69 kgC m-2 (kilograms carbon per square metre) (Nowak et al. 2013; World Bank et al. 2013).
+Estimated global annual carbon sequestration by urban trees is approximately 217 million tonnes (MtC) given an average carbon sequestration density per unit urban tree cover of 0.226 kgC m-2 (Nowak et al. 2013).
 With an average plantable (non-tree and non-impervious) space of 48% globally (Nowak and Greenfield 2020), the carbon storage value could nearly triple if all this space is converted to tree cover.
-In Europe alone, if 35% of the urban surfaces (26450 km2) were transformed into green surfaces, the mitigation potential based on carbon sequestration would be an estimated 25.9 MtCO2 year-1 with the total mitigation benefit being 55.8 MtCO2 year-1, including an energy saving of about 92 TWh year-1 (Quaranta et al. 2021).
-Other co-benefits include reducing urban runoff by about 17.5% and reducing
+In Europe alone, if 35% of the urban surfaces (26,450 km2) were transformed into green surfaces, the mitigation potential based on carbon sequestration would be an estimated 25.9 MtCO2 yr-1 with the total mitigation benefit being 55.8 MtCO2 yr-1, including an energy saving of about 92 TWh yr-1 (Quaranta et al. 2021).
+Other co-benefits include reducing urban runoff by about 17.5% and reducing summer temperatures by 2.5°C-6°C (Quaranta et al. 2021).